WICG/page-lifecycle/README.md

 While unload callback is widely used, it is fundamentally unreliable, for instance it does not fire on mobile if user goes to task-switcher and then swipes.
 There are currently no plans to make unload more reliable.
 (The long term vision is to replace it with declarative APIs for desktop)

-For #2, callback for STOPPED state is not guaranteed on user exit scenarios.
+For #2, callback for FROZEN state is not guaranteed on user exit scenarios.
-On system exit scenarios, typically STOPPED callback (and pagevisibility=hidden for sure) would have already fired previously BUT there is no guarantee that STOPPED callback *must* have fired.
+On system exit scenarios, typically FROZEN callback (and pagevisibility=hidden for sure) would have already fired previously BUT there is no guarantee that FROZEN callback *must* have fired.

 ### Further Reading
 For details on the following topics see the Master Doc: